The Caribbean island of St Maarten and St Martin: two nations on one tiny island…

 This tiny 87-square-kilometer (34 sq mi) island is divided roughly 60/40 between France and the Kingdom of the Netherlands.
 This makes it the smallest inhabited island in the world divided between two nations.

-Sint Maarten’s Dutch side is known for its festive nightlife, beaches, jewelry, drinks made with native rum-based guavaberry liquors, and casinos.
+Sint Maarten’s Dutch side (often misspelled as St Marteen) is known for its festive nightlife, beaches, jewelry, drinks made with native rum-based guavaberry liquors, and casinos.
 The island’s French side is known for its nude beaches, clothes, shopping (including outdoor markets), and French and Indian Caribbean cuisine.

 All in all it has a lot to offer tourists and compared to similar size Caribbean islands there is a lot going on here…